Shawn VanDerziel

 Helbig has been invited to speak at conferences in England, Ireland, Japan, China, and South Africa.
 She has been interviewed by the New York Times, Inside Higher Ed, The Washington Post, Fox News, ABC News, the San Francisco Chronicle, and Time magazine.
 Helbig holds a Master of Arts in higher education from the University of Arizona.

-Luis Amaro is a Director-Employer on the 2025-26 NACE Board of Directors.
+Rabia Baig is a Director-Employer on the 2026-27 NACE Board of Directors.

-Diley holds a bachelor’s degree in business management from the College of Saint Benedict/Saint John’s University.
-Outside of work, Diley spends her time outdoors skiing and fishing, perfecting her old-fashioned recipe, getting lost in bookstores, and attending concerts in Minneapolis, her beloved city.
+Elizabeth holds a bachelor’s degree in Management from the College of Saint Benedict/Saint John’s University.
+Outside of work, Elizabeth spends her time outdoors skiing and fishing, perfecting her old-fashioned recipe, and spending time with her family.

 As a career and talent strategist, Dr. DosReis is known for her transformative impact on career development, recruiting, and workforce learning, with a passion for organizational development.
 With expertise in career coaching, training, and early talent programs, her "heart" is in fostering success through workforce skill-building and innovative learning strategies.